apache/spark/docs/ml-guide.md

 import sqlContext.implicits._

 // Prepare training data.
 // We use LabeledPoint, which is a case class.
-Spark SQL can convert RDDs of Java Beans
+Spark SQL can convert RDDs of case classes
-// into DataFrames, where it uses the bean metadata to infer the schema. val training = sc.parallelize(Seq(
+// into DataFrames, where it uses the case class metadata to infer the schema. val training = sc.parallelize(Seq(
   LabeledPoint(1.0, Vectors.dense(0.0, 1.1, 0.1)),
   LabeledPoint(0.0, Vectors.dense(2.0, 1.0, -1.0)),